tdiprima/halcyon-docs/docs/annotations.md

                          prov:wasAssociatedWith  <https://github.com/SBU-BMI/quip_cnn_segmentation/releases/tag/v1.1>
                        ];
 ```

 The feature collection basic metadata is in [Dublin Core](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) and the [PROV Ontology](https://www.w3.org/TR/prov-o/).
-The piece critical for this GeoSPARQL file to work with Halcyon is the prov:wasGeneratedBy which defines the process by which the data was created and the source image to which that process acted upon.
+The piece critical for this GeoSPARQL file to work with Halcyon is the `prov:wasGeneratedBy` which defines the process by which the data was created and the source image to which that process acted upon.
 Halcyon uses the MD5 hash of the image to make it easy for the system to link images to associated Feature Collections.

-Expressed as JSON-LD
+Expressed as JSON-LD:

 ```
 {
     "@context": "https://halcyon.is/context.json",